dtc105/simple-hotkeys/README.md

 ## Codes

-<a id="key-codes></a>
+<a id="key-codes"></a>
 ### Key Codes
 The list of events is less complete than the trigger codes.
-Keys that are unsupported for the eventa will be marked with an *.
+Keys that are unsupported for the events will be marked with an *.
 There may (are) some inconsistencies with this list to the actual values, for the true list see `src/parser.rs` and look for the `parse_xxx_key_string` functions.
 All patterns are case insensitive.
 (Don't ask me what half of these are)

 | Key Name | Patterns | Code |
 |----------|----------|------|